HHousen/resume/resume.md

 - Conducted **>60 experiments** and trained >110 models to increase the accuracy of Ada's intent classification pipeline.
 - Experimented with knowledge transfer, unsupervised learning of sentence embeddings, multi-task learning, and contrastive losses in the context of transformers and SVMs.
-- My technique matched production accuracy using only 3% of production data.
+- My technique **improved production accuracy by 8%** using only 3% of production data.

 ### <span>Undergraduate Researcher</span> <span><span>Cornell University AI</span> <span>Sept 2021 -- May 2022</span></span>